-Purple vs. Casper Mattress Comparison 2021Updated on January 27, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Purple vs. Casper Mattress Comparison 2021Updated on February 23, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Purple and Casper are both on the leading-edge of the online mattress industry.
 Casper broke onto the scene in a big way and became a well-known brand with a strong track record.
 For its own part, Purple has made its name with a unique, proprietary, and patented material that is employed in the comfort layer of its mattress.